quii/learn-go-with-tests/websockets.md

 While that happens we use a `select` statement which lets us wait for a channel to send a message.
 From here it is a race between the `assert` function and `time.After` which will send a signal when the duration has occurred.

-Finally I made a helper function for our assertion just to make things a bit neater
+Finally, I made a helper function for our assertion just to make things a bit neater

 ```go
 func assertWebsocketGotMsg(t *testing.T, ws *websocket.Conn, want string) {